-The BMT unit at Mazumdar Shaw Cancer Center (MSCC), Narayana Health City in Bengaluru has been catering to both national and international patients.
-The hospital has a cord blood facility to collect cord blood units for public banking and usage for cord blood transplants.
+The BMT unit at Mazumdar Shaw Cancer Center (MSCC), Narayana Health City in Bengaluru has been catering to both national and international patients' bone marrow transplant needs.
+The BMT hospital’s unit has a cord blood facility to collect cord blood units for public banking and usage for cord blood transplants.
 The BMT Unit at MSCC is also one of the few transplant centres with facility for Total Body Irradiation (TBI), which is used during conditioning for lymphoid malignancies as well as in the reduced-intensity conditioning transplants.
 To know more, click here

-Dharamshila Narayana Superspeciality Hospital, Delhi has completed over 100 Haploidentical transplants with an impressive outcome in most difficult cases of refractory leukaemia, lymphoma and severe aplastic anaemia with a disease-free-survival of over 70% in malignant diseases and over 80% in non-malignant diseases.
+Dharamshila Narayana Superspeciality Hospital, Delhi has completed over 100 Haploidentical low cost bone marrow transplant in india with an impressive outcome in most difficult cases of refractory leukaemia, lymphoma and severe aplastic anaemia with a disease-free-survival of over 70% in malignant diseases and over 80% in non-malignant diseases.
 The clinical and basic research carried out by the team at Dharamshila Narayana Superspeciality Hospital has won accolades within the country as well as internationally at the BMT Tandem Meetings in the USA for 4 consecutive years from 2015 onwards.
 To know more, click here

 Our unit in Kolkata (Howrah) is built as per FGI standards (Facility Guidelines Institute, USA) and has the expertise in performing autologous stem cell transplants as a curative option for various blood-related disorders.